 WHEREAS, competition ensures that consumers receive more choices – in both service and price.
 Today’s broadband networks offer consumers active and viable choice.
 Government policies should encourage the private sector to provide competitive choices for voice, video and data, and

-WHEREAS, ALEC believes now is the time to update the laws governing communications networks – to remove hurdles to more rapid deployment of competitive voice, video and data facilities and provide more consumer choice, and
+WHEREAS, ALEC believes now is the time to update the regulations governing communications networks – to remove barriers to more rapid deployment of competitive voice, video and data facilities and provide more consumer choice, and

 WHEREAS, today’s technology provides for a number of methods to deliver similar services, and

 WHEREAS, ALEC continues to affirm its policy of competitive neutrality in all voice, video, and data services.

 THEREFORE, BE IT RESOLVED that ALEC shall voice its support of minimal, federal, state and local regulation of broadband networks, regardless of the technology used, and convey this support to the members of the United States Congress, the Executive Branch, the FCC, the state legislatures, national organizations representing local governments and public utility commissions.